-We have 34 staff, both full-time and part-time.
-Those hours equal 22 FTE.
+We have 40 staff.
 Most of our staff have graduated with degrees in the field of human development/family sciences, psychology, sociology, or public health; some are still in school.
-Management positions are held by staff who have obtained a BS or BA from an accredited university.
-The Overnight Shelters are staffed 24 hours a day, 7 days a week, all year, even during holidays.
+Almost half of our staff work in our 24/7 Shelters which are open year-round, even during holidays.

 How are you funded?

-About one-third of our budget comes from donations from local individuals, families, organizations, service clubs, churches and businesses.
-Government grants, contracts, and private foundation grants make up the rest of our budget.
+Half of our budget comes from grants.
+One-third comes from the community: individuals, families, organizations, service clubs, churches, and businesses.
+Contracts and private foundation grants make up the rest of our funding.
 Details can be found in our Annual Report.